segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 ### Does Segment support streaming inserts?

 Segment's connector does not support streaming inserts at this time.
-If you have a need for streaming data into BigQuery, [contact us](https://segment.com/requests/integrations/).
+If you have a need for streaming data into BigQuery, [contact Segment support](https://segment.com/requests/integrations/).

 ### Can I customize my sync schedule?